List of NBA annual assists leaders

 John Stockton won a record nine assists titles in his career.

 In basketball, an assist is a pass to a teammate that directly leads to a score by field goal.
 The National Basketball Association's (NBA) assist title is awarded to the player with the highest assists per game average in a given season.
 The assists title was first recognized in the 1946–47 season when statistics on assists were first compiled by the Basketball Association of America (BAA), predecessor of the NBA.
 To qualify for the assist title, the player must appear in at least 58 games (out of 82).
 However, a player who appears in fewer than 58 games may qualify as the annual assists leader if his assist total would have given him the greatest average, had he appeared in 58 games.
 This has been the requirement since the 2013–14 season.
 The assists title was originally determined by assist total through the 1968–69 season, after which assists per game was used to determine the leader instead.

 John Stockton holds the all-time records for total assists (1,164) and assists per game (14.54) in a season, achieved in the 1990–91 and 1989–90 seasons respectively.
 Mark Jackson holds the rookie records for total assists and assists per game when he had 868 and averaged 10.6 in the 1987–88 season.
-Among active players, Chris Paul had the highest season assists total (925) in the 2007–08 season and Russell Westbrook had the highest season assists average (11.74) in the 2020–21 season.
+Among active players, James Harden had the highest season assists total (907) in the 2016-17 season and Russell Westbrook had the highest season assists average (11.74) in the 2020–21 season.

 Stockton has the most assists titles in his career, with nine.
 Bob Cousy won eight assists titles, while Oscar Robertson won six.
 Jason Kidd, Chris Paul, and Steve Nash have five assists titles, while Kevin Porter and Magic Johnson each won four.
 Rajon Rondo and Russell Westbrook have three, while Andy Phillip, Guy Rodgers and James Harden are the only other players with multiple titles.
 Stockton also won the most consecutive assists titles, with nine.
 Four players have won both the assists title and the NBA championship in the same season: Cousy in 1957 and from 1959 to 1960 with the Boston Celtics; Jerry West in 1972 with the Los Angeles Lakers; Johnson in 1987 with the Lakers, and LeBron James with the Lakers in 2020.
+Nate Archibald is the only player in NBA history to lead the league in assists and scoring in the same year, which he achieved in the 1972–73 season.